Frequently Asked Questions

 Your satisfaction with our services during your recovery process is very important to us.
 During your stay, if there is anything we can do to make your stay more conducive to your healing process – or if you have a question or concern – we encourage you to talk to any member of your medical team or the leadership staff.

-We keep an updated list of career opportunities available through our web site.
-Please click here to learn more or to apply.
+We keep an updated list of job opportunities available through our web site.
+Please click here to learn more or to apply for a position.

 At Utah Valley Specialty Hospital, we provide specialized medical and rehabilitative services to our patients through our rehabilitation and long-term acute care hospitals.
 We treat patients who often are recovering from disabilities caused by injuries or illnesses, or from chronic or complex medical conditions.